 Registering your project signals your intent to build and certify your project as zero energy.
 Projects are encouraged to register as early in the development/occupancy process as possible.
 When you register your building, you’ll gain access to a variety of support resources along with the opportunity to connect with industry leaders from around the world.
 Registering your project requires ILFI Premium Membership ($150), as well as a $250 registration fee.

-• Access to the Living Building Challenge Community Dialogue, official venue to request feedback on proposed strategies for meeting the strategies for meeting certification requirements.
+• Access to the Living Building Challenge Community Dialogue, official venue to request feedback on proposed strategies for meeting certification requirements.

 • Monthly Project Team Calls.